joao08jacontact/esteira-de-demandas/replit.md

 # Overview

-This is a unified management platform for JaContact that combines two key modules:
+This is a unified management platform for JaContact that combines three key modules:

 1. **Esteira de Demandas** - A task pipeline/kanban system for managing daily operational demands across different teams and operations
 2. **Dashboard GLPI** - A real-time monitoring dashboard for GLPI ticketing system with filtering, statistics, and data visualization
+3. **BI Cadastro** - Power BI project management system with visual canvas planning, data source tracking, and status workflow management

-The platform provides a cohesive interface for tracking both internal demands and external support tickets, enabling comprehensive operational oversight.
+The platform provides a cohesive interface for tracking internal demands, external support tickets, and BI development projects, enabling comprehensive operational and analytical oversight.

 # User Preferences